 Medieval monasteries are this country’s proudest heritage.
 Most of the population is Christian orthodox and the currency in use is the dinar.

 Monte Negro simply means black mountain in old Venetian.
 The name was in use since the 13th century and for the Montenegrins, the name is Crna Gora which has the same meaning.
-Like the rest of the Balkans, it was conquered by the ottomans in the 15th century but contained a level of autonomy and was ruled by prince bishops (vladika) for centuries as a theocracy.
+Like the rest of the Balkan countries, it was conquered by the ottomans in the 15th century but contained a level of autonomy and was ruled by prince bishops (vladika) for centuries as a theocracy.

 Since in the south Monte Negro has access to the Adriatic sea this where you will find some of the most interesting places to visit.
 From the bay of Kotor down to the Skadar lake, which Monte Negro shares with Albania, this Mediterranean jewel won’t let you forget the Balkans.